ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image42.png)

-In the Data module
+Go back to your Data module

-- Scroll to the Bankid column and select it
+- Scroll to the Bankid column in the Bank Customers table and select it

 - Select more options for the Bankid column